cj-holmes/wordsearch/README.md

 -   There would need to be a test/warning/separate processing step that removes any spaces or punctuation/special characters from the words supplied
+-   Another test that checks all of the words provided can actually fit inside the wordsearch grid specified
+    -   A word with 10 letters will never fit inside a 5x5 wordsearch grid and will error
 -   Could add 3 more word orientations that go in the opposite direction to the first 3